 How to Apply:

-- Cover letter explaining your interest in Fast Track
+- A cover letter explaining your interest in Fast Track

 - Project status and history

-- Finance plan and budget (budget is recommended but not required)
+- A detailed finance plan (a budget is recommended but not required)

-- Director’s prior work sample or rough-cut/clip-reel for documentary works-in-progress (DVD or online link)
+- A narrative director’s prior work sample, or a rough-cut/clip reel for documentary works-in-progress (via DVD* or online link)

-Aside from the application fee, there is no tuition to attend Film Independent’s Artist Development Programs.
+Beyond the application fee, there is no cost or tuition to participate in any of Film Independent’s Artist Development programs.